thomasgstewart/theory-1-fall-2022/course-policies.md

 ## Grading

 ### Deliverables and problem sets
 There are **12** assignments.
 Some of the assignments will be traditional problem sets.
 Others will be more substantial projects requiring the students to perform a simulation and summarize findings in a blog format.
-Each deliverable will be graded on a pass/fail basis.
+Each assignment will be graded on a pass/fail basis.
 Students will have opportunities to resubmit deliverables **within 2 weeks** of initial feedback.

 ### Final exam